RichardDaniell/Trident_configs/README.md

 Please be sure to check the details if you are copying configs/macros from here to your machine.

 Sofware updates/fixes required:
- - skirt fan correct temperature control and lower speed
  - Automatic offset calculation (klicky+endstop)
- - Bed mesh reliability
+ - Preparation sequence macro (using claudermilk example)
  - Extruder load/unload distances
- - KAMP
+ - KAMP/bed mesh
- - Preparation sequence macro (using claudermilk example)
  - Tidy CFG files and greencode

 My current hardware mod/specs on the Trident are: